Office of Federal Procurement Policy, OMB.

 Richard C. Loeb, Executive Secretary, Cost Accounting Standards Board, OFPP on (202) 395-3254.Start Signature

 To the Heads of Executive Departments and Agencies

-Based on a review of commercially available surveys of executive compensation and after consultation with the Director of the Defense Contract Audit Agency, I have determined pursuant to the requirements of section 39 that the benchmark compensation amount for contractor fiscal year 2003 is $405,273.
-This benchmark compensation amount is to be used for contractor fiscal year 2003, and subsequent contractor fiscal years, unless and until revised by OMB.
-This benchmark compensation amount applies to contract costs incurred after January 1, 2003, under covered contracts of both the defense and civilian procurement agencies as specified in Section 808 of Public Law 105-85.
+Based on a review of commercially available surveys of executive compensation and after consultation with the Director of the Defense Contract Audit Agency, I have determined pursuant to the requirements of Section 39 that the benchmark compensation amount for contractor fiscal year 2000 is $353,010.
+This benchmark compensation amount is to be used for contractor fiscal year 2000, and subsequent contractor fiscal years, unless and until revised by OFPP.
+This benchmark compensation amount applies to contract costs incurred after January 1, 2000, under covered contracts of both the defense and civilian procurement agencies as specified in Section 808 of Pub.
+L. 105-85.